hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 At this point you have a rooted `Type 2` image on your Gateway but your trip is not over.

 !!! hint "Upgrade now!"
     Would you like to upgrade to a newer firmware without loosing root access?
-If so, jump over to [inactive bank pre-rooting](#root-inactive-bank).
+If so, jump over to [Bank Planning (with firware upgrade)](#bank-planning-with-firmware-upgrade).
 Continue reading here otherwise.

-If you would like to stay on this `Type 2` firmware for daily usage and stay safe from possible soft-bricks or terrible issues you know need to ensure your *bank plan* is the best one for you.
+If you would like to stay on this `Type 2` firmware for daily usage and stay safe from possible soft-bricks or terrible issues you now need to ensure your *bank plan* is the best one for you.
+Jump to [Bank Planning (without firmware upgrade)](#bank-planning-without-firmware-upgrade).

+### Type 3 - Difficult Flash of Type 2, then Root

+!!! info "Why are You Here?"
+    Did you read the [index of this wiki](/)?

+## Post-Root Procedures

+!!! warning "Stop!"
+    Do not follow any post-root procedure unless explicitly invited to.

+### Bank Planning (without firmware upgrade)

 Run the following command to look at your Gateway's bank state: